DSR-RHIT/me447-visualizing-data/cm/cm301-report-display-reqts.md

 Data requirements

   - Minimum 20 observations
-  - Two quantitative variables
+  - Two quantitative variables, for example, number and percentage
-  - Two categorical variables, one with 2 levels, one with 5 levels (minimum)
+  - Three categorical variables, one with 5 levels or more

 ## D7 financial (OHLC) plot